unibo-dtm-se-2324-helpining/report/sections/06-release/index.md

 The release package for the `helpining-api` application includes several key components for both the FastAPI backend and the Vue.js frontend:

 #### Backend (FastAPI)

-- **Executable Application**: The core executable files that constitute the backend application.
-- **Source Code**: The complete source code organized in modules and packages.
-This includes:
-  - **Main Application Code**: The primary codebase of the FastAPI application.
-  - **Modules and Packages**: Structured code directories, typically organized as follows:

     ```plaintext
     helpining-api/
     ├── app/